Piece-Of-Schmidt/ClaimSearch/README.md

 ## License

-MIT — feel free to adapt for your own annotation projects.
+MIT; feel free to adapt for your own annotation projects.